linode/docs/docs/security/using-fail2ban-for-security.md

 author:
   name: Elle Krout
   email: ekrout@linode.com
-description: 'Use Fail2ban to block automated system attacks and further harden your server.
-Fail2ban monitors system logs for symptoms of an automated attack, bans the IP and alerts you of the attach through email.'
+description: 'Fail2ban monitors system logs for symptoms of an automated attack, bans the IP and alerts you of the attach through email.
+Use Fail2ban to thwart automated system attacks and further harden your server.'
-keywords: 'fail2ban'
+keywords: 'fail2ban,ip whitelisting,jail.local'
 alias: ['tools-reference/tools/using-fail2ban-to-block-network-probes/']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: Wednesday, March 8th, 2017
+modified: Wednesday, August 23, 2017
 modified_by:
   name: Linode
 published: 'Monday, October 12th, 2015'
 title: Using Fail2ban to Secure Your Server
 ---

 Fail2ban is a log-parsing application that monitors system logs for symptoms of an automated attack on your Linode.
-When an attempted compromise is located, using the defined parameters, Fail2ban will add a new rule to iptables, thus blocking the IP address of the attacker, either for a set amount of time or permanently.
-Fail2ban will also alert you through email that an attack is occurring.
+When an attempted compromise is located, using the defined parameters, Fail2ban will add a new rule to iptables to block the IP address of the attacker, either for a set amount of time or permanently.
+Fail2ban can also alert you through email that an attack is occurring.

 ![Using Fail2ban to secure your server](/docs/assets/fail2ban_tg.png "Using Fail2ban to secure your server")